 West Side: Find the Old Divide Road turnoff about 0.6 mile west of the tunnel (If heading from the west, the road is to the left near some Kiwanis/Masons/Jaycees signs.
 Drive up about 0.75 mile to Mule Pass.

 At the pass, find an obelisk then find a way through the fencing, gaining about 50 feet to another line of fencing.
 This is a ribbon of private property.
-In 2003 we met the landowner who did not mind hikers, but still, be very courteous while there.
+In 2003 we met the landowner who did not mind hikers, but still, be very courteous while there, and move through this section as fast as possible.

 During the early 1900s, as things settled down, Bisbee grew, homes and buildings built into the steep hillsides.
 A massive fire in 1908 obliterated much of the city.
 After that, new buildings of brick, many with Victorian themes, were built.
 Mining drove the town until the 1970s when the market for copper and other metals collapsed.
 Then the artists moved in, turning Bisbee into a world-reknowned artist's colony, although it still maintains a very vibrant, rough edge to it.